Benefits

 - childcare subsidy during school holidays

-- 4 weeks annual leave, with and an option to purchase up to an extra 4 weeks leave each year
+- 4 weeks annual leave, with an option to purchase up to an extra 4 weeks leave each year

 - an extra 3 days paid leave between Christmas and New Year